Light-HD/jetsonmitrccar/RUNNING_FourWd.md

 None of these launch files require odometry_agent to be running.

+You can also directly run the entire setup with just one launch file for direct rc control with

+`roslaunch bear_car_launch fourwd_direct_rc.launch`

 ### Tuning the control parameters

 For the purpose, a YAML file is created to interface the low level control units.
 This directly loads the parameters to the VESC driver.